mmcdermott/How-to-PhD/docs/skill_modules/communication.md

 ### Specific Resources
 *Under Construction*

-### Interviews
+### Interview Highlights
 *Under Construction*

-## 5. How do you attend conferences / watch presentations / view posters?
+## How do you attend conferences / watch presentations / view posters?
 ### Guiding Questions
   1. What are the major sources of value you get out of attending a conference?
   2. How do you identify what sessions to attend?